raymond1/simple-parser-generator/documentation/DEVELOPER_DOCUMENTATION.md

 5. Alternatively, you can type in Make.

+# copydemofilestowebroot.sh
+You will need to update the copydemofilestowebroot.sh file to copy files to your webroot.

 # How to update the generate_website.php script
 After making changes to the script, go into the document-compiling-cms folder, add and commit your changes and then use the command:
 ```